 Next Steps

-Here you will find information about your Next Steps in the York University Theatre Department as you enter your second year.
+Here you will find information about your Next Steps in the York University Theatre Department.
 Please be sure to review all of the materials below regarding the application process and expectations in the upper years of study for each specialization.
+We recognize that some students would have challenges with an in-person process due to the strike and the time of year, so, to be more inclusive and equitable, we’ve moved to an online/remote mode to better serve all students.

 INTRODUCTION

-The York Department of Theatre is shifting its focus to ‘new works’ and experimenting with a priority of finding ways for students to determine their own pathways through the programs we offer.
-This results in things like opening performance classes to more students and allowing you to move between different forms of creation.
-This is a change beginning with you and will be an iterative change which will have it challenges.
+Over the past few years, the York Department of Theatre & Performance has been shifting its focus to ‘new works’ and prioritizing ways for students to determine your own pathways through the programs we offer.
+This has resulted in things like opening performance classes to more students and allowing you to move between different forms of creation.
+This is a change continuing with you and will be an iterative change which will have its benefits and challenges.

 After your first year, you will have the opportunity to explore and refine specializations in theatrical creation.
 For some of you, this may also lead you to change your degree to a BFA, to allow you to configure your education to best support your goals in our programs through studio-based courses.
 There are countless ways to be a creator in theatre and performance, and all our programs and degrees are designed to support you on your path by giving you a structure to build upon.

 You may find your “thing” by selecting an array of courses which speak to your interest.
 Many of these are open to you.
-However, some courses will have prerequisites and corequisites which require you to take related courses before you enroll or concurrently.
-Other’s may require an application to take a limited number of slots in that course.
+However, some courses will have prerequisites and corequisites which require you to take related courses, either concurrently or before you enroll.
+Others may require an application to take up one of a limited number of places in that course.
 Often these limited courses with applications open future options and course sequences which allow you to continue cultivating that area of your interest.
-And should you dedicate your time to very specific specialization, you may find that it would benefit you to change your degree to reconfigure your degree requirements in a way that supports your pursuits and best supports your ability to graduate on time.
-All of these options mean that you need to be proactive and meet with your advisors, to make sure you are on the right path.
+And should you dedicate your time to a very specific specialization, you may find that it would benefit you to change your degree path (to BFA Hons Performance Creation, for example) so you can reconfigure your degree requirements (e.g. to take more studio courses) in a way that connects with your pursuits and best supports your ability to graduate on time.
+All these options mean you must be proactive and meet with your advisors to ensure you are on the right path.

 The Next Steps process, and this information packet, has been put together to provide you with more information about your program and degree choices.
 And even while there are several options outlined below, know that how you define what you want to do while at York, and what you do after graduating, is up to you.
 What is offered here are some of the larger frames in which to organize your next few years and provide you with a structure to pursue those countless directions you can take yourself.